-Anger began flicker deep within her ivory eyes.
+Anger began to flicker deep within her ivory eyes.
 “Well fine then,” she whispered.

 Without warning, she plunged her free hand into my other shoulder.
 I screamed as I was pulled backwards.
 Through it all, I managed to glance back to see she was dragging me to the window.
 A thick knot formed in my stomach.
 I knew what she planned to do.
 “No!”
 I screamed.
 “Let me go!”
-I tried to plant my feet into the ground and slam my elbow into her gut, but she was too strong.
+I tried to plant my feet into the ground and slam my elbow into her gut, but to no avail.
 My elbow sank into her like water and only seem to annoy her.
 Her talons dug deeper into my shoulders, causing me to scream.
 Nothing seemed to faze her.

-When we reached window, she flung me pushed me against the window’s frame.
-The pain in my back didn’t register; my attention had gone to her angry scowl, which she held less than inch from mine.
+When we reached the window, she flung me against the window’s frame.
+The pain in my back didn’t register; my attention had gone to her angry visage, which she held less than inch from mine.